PBiLoss: Popularity-Aware Regularization to Improve Fairness in Graph-Based Recommender Systems: Methodology

 indicates that item \(i\) is sampled from \(I_{u}^{+}\) using the probability distribution defined in Equation~\ref{eq:punpop}.
 Similarly,

 denotes that item \(j\) is sampled from the same set (\(I_{u}^{+}\)) using the probability distribution given in Equation~\ref{eq:ppop}.

 \item \textbf{Popular Negative (PopNeg).} This strategy extends the concept of PBiLoss to negative (i.e., irrelevant) items.
 In many recommender systems, popular items tend to appear higher in the ranked list, regardless of their relevance to a particular user.
 To counteract this tendency, the popular negative strategy places additional emphasis on lowering the rankings of popular items that are deemed irrelevant.
-In this approach, PBiLoss is computed between positive (relevant) unpopular items and negative (irrelevant) popular items, thereby boosting the ranking of relevant unpopular items while demoting popular items that a user has not interacted with.
+In this approach, PBiLoss is computed between positive (relevant) unpopular items and negative (irrelevant) popular items, thereby boosting the ranking of relevant unpopular items while demoting popular items with which a user has not interacted.

-In Popular Negative strategy with a fixed popularity threshold, the dataset is first partitioned into two groups-popular items, denoted by $I_{\text{pop}}$, and unpopular items, denoted by $I_{\text{unpop}}$, as defined in Equation~\ref{eq:fpopt}.
+In the Popular Negative strategy with a fixed popularity threshold, the dataset is first partitioned into two groups: popular items, denoted by \(I_{\text{pop}}\), and unpopular items, denoted by \(I_{\text{unpop}}\), as defined in Equation~\ref{eq:fpopt}.
 Sampling is then performed based on item popularity: